Words

 ### Seeking Social Support

-The aim is to help you thrive, not just survive, when facing stress.
-Thriving means feeling fulfilled and satisfied in different areas of life, like work, relationships, and personal growth.
-As you get better at handling stress, you'll be more equipped to tackle immediate pressures and ready for future challenges.
-Over time, mastering stress management can lead to a deeper self-understanding, greater emotional intelligence, and an improved ability to adapt to life's changes.
-In the end, learning to manage stress is a vital investment in your overall health and happiness, setting the stage for a more balanced and fulfilling life.
+The idea is to thrive, not just get by, when stress hits.
+Thriving means feeling good about your work, relationships, and personal growth.
+As you get better at handling stress, you'll be more equipped to face both immediate pressures and future challenges.
+Over time, mastering stress management helps you understand yourself better, boosts your emotional intelligence, and makes you more adaptable.
+In the end, it’s a key investment in your health and happiness, setting you up for a well-rounded and satisfying life.

 Confidence

-Building confidence usually means setting and hitting small, doable goals that make you feel accomplished.
-These goals are like stepping stones, helping you gradually stretch your comfort zone and achieve success bit by bit.
-For example, if someone wants to get better at public speaking, they might start by practicing in front of a mirror, then move on to speaking in front of a few friends, and eventually work their way up to bigger crowds.
-Each little win boosts their belief in themselves, creating a positive cycle that fuels more growth.
+To build confidence, start by setting small, doable goals that slowly push you out of your comfort zone.
+For example, if you want to get better at public speaking, you might begin by practicing in front of a mirror, then move on to speaking in front of friends, and eventually larger groups.
+Each little win boosts your confidence, creating a positive cycle of growth.

 Negative Things Words Can Do!!!!!!